g-merrill/making-a-flask-react-app-from-scratch/README.md

   return app
 ```
-X) In the terminal, type
+50) In the terminal, type
 ```
 $ flask reset_items
 ```